Cargill/splinter/cli/man/splinter-circuit-list.1.md

 : Filter the circuits list by a node ID that is present in the circuits’ members list.

+`--circuit-status` CIRCUIT-STATUS
+: Filter the circuit proposals list by their circuit status.
+Possible values for the `circuit-status` filter are `active`, `disbanded` and `abandoned`.

 `-U`, `--url` URL
 : Specifies the URL for the `splinterd` REST API.
 The URL is required unless `$SPLINTER_REST_API_URL` is set.